damiensedgwick/vscode-xstate-visualizer/README.md

 Install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dksedgwick.xstateviz).

+## Usage

+Press `cmd + shift + p` to open up your command palette and start typing xstate or visualiser and the extension will be presented as `XState: Open Visualiser`.
+Select this option to open the visualiser within vscode.

+Install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dksedgwick.xstateviz).

 ## Known Issues

 Links in the header / nav are not clickable at the moment within the webview.